Promotion cases

 When should I start building a promotion case?

-Start the moment promotion becomes a goal — ideally 6–12 months before you expect to be considered.
+Start the moment promotion becomes a goal, ideally 6 to 12 months before you expect to be considered.
 Use that time to seek out high-impact projects, build the evidence trail, and have explicit conversations with your manager about what "next level" looks like for your role.

 How do I structure a promotion case document?

 Organize by themes, not chronology: scope/scale of impact, leadership and mentorship, technical/domain growth, cross-functional influence.
-For each theme, include 2–4 concrete examples with metrics.
-Lead with your strongest evidence and keep the whole document to 1–2 pages — calibration panels read quickly.
+For each theme, include 2 to 4 concrete examples with metrics.
+Lead with your strongest evidence and keep the whole document to 1 to 2 pages.
+Calibration panels read quickly.

 Start building your case now